Keeping the Craic Safe & Sound 🎶

 Do you take credit cards?

-The SCMA accepts credit and debit cards for purchases made at the Admissions Gates, Festival Products, Performer Products and SCMA booths.
+The SCMA accepts credit and debit cards for purchases made at the Admissions Gates, Food and Beverage Concessions, Festival Products, Performer Products and SCMA booths.
 Many of the vendors take various credit cards but check with them first to avoid being disappointed.

 Can I get cash at the festival?

 Yes.
-We have several well stocked ATMs at the festival, two inside the Automobile Building, one adjacent to the Performer Products counter at the east end of Centennial Hall and one located inside the main entry to the Food and Fiber Pavilion.
+We have several well stocked ATMs at the festival, two inside the Automobile Building, one adjacent to the Performer Products counter at the east end of Centennial Hall and one located in the Food Court.

 Is there close-in parking?

 Parking at Fair Park is ample, and fairly close to the festival grounds.
 There will be a shuttle service to transport guests between the remote ends of the parking lot and the gate.
-Since this service is limited we do request that the young and the fit walk the short distance and leave space on the shuttle for others.
-There is a small fee for parking, which is regulated by Fair Park and the concession owners.
+Since this service is limited, we do request that the young and the fit walk the short distance and leave space on the shuttle for others.
+There is a small fee for parking, which is regulated by Fair Park.
 The NTIF has no control over and receives no income from this fee.
 There are handicap spaces - ask the parking staff for directions.

 What if it rains?